croquet/wordpress-webshowcase-plugin/readme.md

 ### How much does Web Showcase cost?

 Web Showcase is free.
-You can obtain the Croquet API Key for free from [https://croquet.io/keys](https://croquet.io/keys) and paste it into the sidebar settings panel after selecting the Web Showcase WordPress block.
+You can obtain the Multisynq API Key for free from [https://multisynq.io/coder](https://multisynq.io/coder) and paste it into the sidebar settings panel after selecting the Web Showcase WordPress block.

 ### What does the WordPress plugin do?